| Remember: These dogs are a Commitment for Life.

-5. Name & address of veterinarian.
-How many years have you used this veterinarian for animal care?
+5. Name & address of your current or former veterinarian.
+How many years have you used this veterinarian for animal

 7. Have you ever owned a Border Collie.
 If no, why do you want a Border Collie?

-8. Have you researched Borders Collie, talked to Border Collie owners or breeders about the dogs?
+8. Have you researched Borders Collie, talked to Border Collie owners or breeders about the breed?
 Who?

 12. Do you work full time?
 If so, who will let the dog outside and exercise